marmelab/gremlins.js/README.md

 Gremlins.js simulates random user actions: gremlins click anywhere in the window, enter random data in forms, or move the mouse over elements that don't expect it.
 Their goal: triggering JavaScript errors, or making the application fail.
 If gremlins can't break an application, congrats!
 The application is robust enough to be released to real users.

 This practice, also known as [Monkey testing](http://en.wikipedia.org/wiki/Monkey_test), is very common in mobile application development (see for instance the [Android Monkey program](http://developer.android.com/tools/help/monkey.html)).
-Now that frontend (MV*, d3.js, Backbone.js, Angular.js, etc.) and backend (Node.js) development uses persistent JavaScript applications, this technique becomes valuable for web applications.
+Now that frontend (MV*, d3.js, Backbone.js, Angular.js, etc.) and backend (Node.js) development use persistent JavaScript applications, this technique becomes valuable for web applications.

 ## Basic Usage